Lakeport and Crescent City: Part 3 of our 2016 California Travels

 We left Aptos and opted to drive through the heart of San Francisco.
-It seems crazy but it also meant we could drive over the Golden Gate Bridge.
+It seems crazy - if you're towing to drive through a large city if you can drive around - but it also meant we could drive over the Golden Gate Bridge.
 Driving through such a large city made us apprehensive but we would also be doing it on on a Sunday morning when traffic would be at its lightest.
-The streets of the Golden Gate City weren’t empty but it wasn’t bad.
+The streets of the Golden Gate City weren’t empty but it wasn’t very busy.
 Since I wasn’t driving, I had the best view of our journey over the bridge: man, was it HIGH.
 That was the big takeaway for me.
 Longish (three-fourths of a mile) but high: the roadway is 220 feet above water.
 It was for sure, a very cool experience.

 Once we made our way out of the Bay area and farther north into the hills, the rain started.
-We were on the historic 101 in California which is just as stunning as you would imagine.
-A winding 2 lane road through the growing hills and forests of central California.
+We were on the historic 101 in California which, if you've never traveled on it, is just as stunning as you can imagine.
+A winding two lane road through the growing hills and forests of central California.
 Towing + rain = added stress but today wasn’t a long drive.
-Of course we had what seemed like 5 more Sundays of rainy drives (hello Pacific Northwest) so this was only the beginning of our rainy travel days.
+Of course we had what seemed like five more Sundays of rainy drives (hello Pacific Northwest) so this was only the beginning of our rainy travel days.

 With weather not suitable for outdoor activities, we spent a lot of time working during our week in Lakeport.
-We spent most of our workdays at Angelina’s a combo coffee/breakfast/lunch spot.
-When you show up in the off season to a small town cafe more than one day in a row, you start talking to the people that work there.
-The manager/owner we saw most of the time was married to Angelina, the namesake of the place whose parents had started the cafe.
-He used to travel for work (though now I can’t remember for what) and came through Lakeport and visited Angelina’s himself.
+We spent most of our workdays at Angelina’s, a combo coffee/breakfast/lunch spot.
+When you show up in the off season to a small town cafe more than one day in a row, you start talking to the people who work there.
+The manager/owner we saw most of the time was married to Angelina, the namesake of the place whose parents started the cafe.
+He used to travel for work and came through Lakeport and visited Angelina’s himself.
 Eventually, he quit his job and moved to Lakeport and married Angelina.
 It was one of those stories that allow you to fully appreciate meeting new people and learning about other people’s lives.
 It also added fuel to my “settle down in a small mountain town” desire.
-Angelina’s celebrated their 25th anniversary in business in January.
+Angelina’s celebrated their 25th anniversary in business in January 2016.

-I would love to go back to Lake County when it was a little warmer and sans poison oak rashes!
+I would love to go back to Lake County during warmer weather and sans poison oak rashes!

 Crescent City, CA

-After a week in Lakeport, we spent another rainy Sunday traveling to Crescent City, CA, a small city way north on the California coast, pretty close to Oregon.
+After a week in Lakeport, we spent another rainy Sunday traveling to Crescent City, CA, a small city way north on the California coast, almost to the Oregon border.
 This involved more driving on the 101 through the heart of the Redwoods.
 Truly some of the most gorgeous driving in this country.

 Crescent City is a coastal town nestled between the warm, towering redwoods and the cool Pacific ocean.
 There are days when the fog from the ocean floated all the way to the tree line, blurring the boundary between earth and sea.